puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/linux.md

 ### getPacmanInfo(alt_glob) -> PacmanPackages[] | LinuxError

-Get list of installed dePacmanb packages on the system.
+Get list of installed Pacman packages on the system.
 Can provide an alternative glob to the Pacman desc file.

 Uses /var/lib/pacman/local/*/desc by default